Kenneth Symington

-Born in Cuba of English and Cuban parentage where he lived until he moved to the US to attend college at Rensselaer Polytechnic Institute, Kenneth A. Symington graduated with a Chemical Engineering degree and went to do graduate work in other institutions.
-He worked for many years in several major American corporations as an executive in national and international operations.
-After retirement, he owned and operated several small businesses.
+Born in Cuba to English and Cuban parents, he lived in Cuba until he moved to the United States to attend college at Rensselaer Polytechnic Institute, where he graduated with a degree in Chemical Engineering.
+He subsequently worked as an executive for many years in several major American corporations.
+After retirement, he lived in California, and owned and operated several small businesses.
 His credits include several books, some translated from Spanish to English and published in the USA.
-He lived in California, and had an infectious passion for close friends, plants, animals, ethnobotany, music, and literature.
-Additionally he was also a British-Cuban civic leader, and the last National Executive Commissioner of the Asociación de Scouts de Cuba.